One Book Odessa

 April 21 – May 23, 2015

-The Odessa Council for the Arts & Humanities, with the assistance of itâ€™s partners: the Ector County Library, The Friends of the Ector County Library, Odessa College, The Education Foundation of Odessa, and the Ellen NoÃ«l Art Museum is launching the third city-wide read, One Book Odessa, on Monday, April 13th, 2015.
+Odessa Arts, with the assistance of itâ€™s partners: the Ector County Library, The Friends of the Ector County Library, Odessa College, The Education Foundation of Odessa, and the Ellen NoÃ«l Art Museum is launching the third city-wide read, One Book Odessa, on Monday, April 13th, 2015.
 The goal of One Book Odessa is to encourage literacy and reading throughout Ector County and to promote the Ector County Library and its services.

 Our book selection this year is â€˜The Ocean at the End of the Laneâ€™ by Neil Gaiman.